 You can enter individual deep links (URLs) for iOS and Android users.

 To make use of this option, your app must support any deep links entered.
 Your app developers can assist you with this.

-The Open deep link action also allows you to enter a standard web URL to send users to, such as a web form or Dotdigital landing page.
+The Open deep link action also allows you to enter a standard web URL to send users to, such as a web form or special event landing page on your site.